At ClickUp, we’re all about processes and productivity.

 These questions will help you define the project deliverables and determine how they solve the problem you want to fix.

-From there, you can also establish a vision for the project so that stakeholders and workers are onboard to complete it.
+From there, you can also establish a vision statement and determine the effort required for the team so that stakeholders and workers are onboard to complete it.
 Goals also help everyone understand what the project can do.
 Include points such as:

 - What is the business case and how does this project help with overall business objectives?